krisztianloki/ess_plcfactory/template_factory/README.md

 `"<name>"` is assumed to have the same ESS name as the limited variable unless it contains a `:` or `EXTERNAL_PV` is True

 This sets one of the _HIHI_,_HIGH_,_LOLO_,_LOW_ fields of the _limited_ variable whenever the value of the limit record changes.
-The same limit can be applied to at most 8 variable.
+The same limit can be applied to at most 8 variables.

 There is a shortcut to create the limiting variable and register it as a limit in one line: